olibre/GreatTips/install/tips.md

     man-pages            # man pages for kernel/glibc/...
     man-pages-fr         # Si pas comprendre Anglais
-    gedit-plugins        # Display special characters with gedit
+    gedit-plugins        # Display special characters with gedit libbsd-devel         # For Pid file management
+    libpcap-devel        # To read PCAP files (see tcpdump) lz4-devel            # For compression
+    ansible              # To deploy package and configuration on machines sqlite-devel         # some database libs
+    rocksdb-devel        # some database libs
+    mysql-connector-c++  # some database libs
+    libcurl-devel
+    poco-devel perl-XML-*

 Enabling multicast reception
 ============================